VTCSec/vtcsec.org/getting_started.md

 ## Where to start learning?
 One of the best ways to learn any new skill is to collaborate with others.
-To this effect, we host an [IRC][irc] channel and relayed [slack domain][slack] for club members to discuss what they are working on or trying to learn.
+To this effect, we host an [IRC channel][irc] for club members to discuss what they are working on or trying to learn.
 Most club members connect to irc using a [shell server][shells] which hosts an [always][screen]-[on][tmux] [terminal-based IRC client][weechat].
 We recommend that new members do the same, because setting up such a system is an effective introduction to a unix shell environment, which is essential for security research.

 Competency in programming is extremely helpful.
 Knowing the [C programming language][C], [Python][Py], and x86 assembly will help you to understand code that often shows up on screen at meetings.